I tried image analysis with the multimodal capabilities of Foundation Models

 • Answering questions about images (Visual Q&A)

-However, an Apple Intelligence-compatible device is required for operation.
-Please refer to the Apple official page for compatible devices.
+However, operation requires a device that supports Apple Intelligence.
+Please refer to the Apple official page for supported devices.

 Implementation Steps